howardchan2630/lessons/jan28_hw.md

 ## Stretch Challenge: wire framing

-Here is a free wireframing tool to help you design the layout of your website [Click Here](https://wireframe.cc/) Wireframe you site before writing your
+Here is a free wireframing tool to help you design the layout of your website [Click Here](https://wireframe.cc/) Wireframe you site before writing your HTML.